-If the suit is successful, the injured person may obtain from the court an award of its actual monetary damages or may instead ask for statutory damages.
-Such statutory damages range from a minimum of $2,500 to a maximum of $25,000 per violation.
+If such a suit is successful, the injured person may obtain from the court an award of its actual monetary damages or may instead ask for statutory damages.
+Statutory damages on a case like this range from a minimum of $2,500 to a maximum of $25,000 per violation.
 It's up to the court to decide how much to award within these limits.
 If the defendant is a repeat offender--has violated the law two or more times within three years--the court may increase the damage award up to three times.
 The court may also award the injured person attorney fees and court costs.

 A person or company that willfully violates the law for commercial advantage or private financial gain may be criminally prosecuted by the U.S. Justice Department.
-Penalties are steep: A first time offender can be fined up to $500,000 and imprisoned up to five years.
-But, nonprofit libraries, archives and educational institutions are not subject to criminal prosecution.
+Penalties are steep: A first-time offender can be fined up to $500,000 and imprisoned for up to five years.
+But, nonprofit libraries, archives, and educational institutions are not subject to criminal prosecution.

 There are some situations where it is permissible to remove copyright management information without the copyright owner's permission.